MicrosoftDocs/architecture-center/docs/web-apps/guides/networking/access-multitenant-web-app-from-on-premises-content.md

 This article shows how to set up improved-security private connectivity to an App Service web app or a function app from an on-premises network or from within an Azure virtual network.
 It also shows how to set up improved-security connectivity between the app and other Azure PaaS services over Azure Private Link, without using the public internet.

-Azure App Service refers to non-dedicated compute pricing tiers which include the Basic, Standard, Premium, Premium v2, and Premium v3 where the supporting infrastructure is shared with other customers.
-While App Service Environment deploys directly into your virtual network with dedicated supporting infrastructure and uses Isolated pricing tiers.
+In this article, Azure App Service refers to the pricing tiers where there is shared infrastructure with other App Service customers, such as Basic, Standard, and the Premium tiers.
+App Service Environment deploys directly into your virtual network with dedicated supporting infrastructure and uses Isolated pricing tiers and is not the focus of this article.

 ## Architecture